 Robert S. Waldbaum, MD, was the historian at the William P. Didusch Center for Urologic History from 2002 until 2006.
-He is chief of the division of urology at North Shore University Hospital in Manhasset, New York, and is also a trustee of North Shore/Long Island Jewish Health System.
-He is president of a nine-member urology group practice called Urology Associates, P.C. in Manhasset, New York, is a clinical professor of urology at Cornell University Medical College and resident coordinator of New York Hospital/North Shore University Hospital/Cornell Residency Rotation.
-Dr. Waldbaum is a fellow of the International College of Urology and the Society for Pediatric Urology.
-He is currently serving as vice president of the Kidney Urology Foundation of America and chairman of the Urology Advisory Board, past-president of the medical staff at both North Shore University Hospital at Manhasset and St. Francis Hospital, past-president of the Urology Section of New York Academy and past-president of Brooklyn/Queens/Long Island Urological Association.
+He was chief of the division of urology at North Shore University Hospital in Manhasset, New York, and a trustee of North Shore/Long Island Jewish Health System.
+He was president of a nine-member urology group practice called Urology Associates, P.C. in Manhasset, New York, a clinical professor of urology at Cornell University Medical College and resident coordinator of New York Hospital/North Shore University Hospital/Cornell Residency Rotation.
+Dr. Waldbaum was a fellow of the International College of Urology and the Society for Pediatric Urology.
+He served as vice president of the Kidney Urology Foundation of America and Chairman of the Urology Advisory Board, past-president of the medical staff at both North Shore University Hospital at Manhasset and St. Francis Hospital, past-president of the Urology Section of New York Academy and past-president of Brooklyn/Queens/Long Island Urological Association.

 Dr. Waldbaum served as battalion surgeon in the U.S. Marine Corps in Okinawa, Japan and Quantico, Virginia.
-He is the recipient of The National Kidney Foundation's John K. Lattimer Award for excellence in research, teaching and patient care, as well as for outstanding leadership in urology.
-He is also the recipient of the Russell W. Lavengood Distinguished Service Award from the AUA's New York Section.
-Dr. Waldbaum has been a member of the AUA since 1972.
+He received the National Kidney Foundation's John K. Lattimer Award for excellence in research, teaching and patient care, as well as for outstanding leadership in urology.
+He was also awarded the Russell W. Lavengood Distinguished Service Award from the AUA's New York Section.